Kanteerava Studios

-Kanteerava Studios which was planned and allotted for the development of Kannada Films providing world class facilities.
+Kanteerava Studios was planned and allotted for the development of Kannada films.

 Rajkumar and his son Puneeth Rajkumar, popular actors in Kannada cinema, are buried within the studio grounds.

 History

-In 1966 the Kanteerava Studio was launched as a joint stock company on 20 acre of land.
+In 1966 the Kanteerava Studio was founded by Gubbi Veeranna, TS Karibasavaiah and the politician KV Shankare Gowda.
+It was launched as a joint stock company on 20 acre of land.
 The studio was started with the Government of Karnataka holding 93 per cent of the share capital and the remaining 7 per cent by private shareholders.
-Over the several decades, the studio suffered losses, as new generation of film-makers and new techniques took over the industry.
+It commenced operations in 1970 at Goraguntepalya in Bengaluru.
+The studio suffered losses, as new generation of film-makers and new techniques took over the industry.
+Several decades later it was eventually taken over by the government.